mbhillrn/Bitcoin-Core-Peer-Map/README.md

 # MBCore Dashboard (Geolocated Peer Map and Tools for Bitcoin Core)

-A real-time monitoring dashboard for Bitcoin Core nodes.
-Automatically geolocates your connected peers, places them on an interactive canvas world map, and provides tools to manage connections — all from your browser.
+A real-time monitoring dashboard for your personal Bitcoin Core node.
+Automatically geolocates your connected peers, places them on an interactive canvas world map, and provides tools to manage connections, all from your browser.

 ![MBCore Dashboard — Peer Table Expanded](docs/images/1.hero1.png)